spatialsimulator/XitoSBML/README.md

 1. Launch ImageJ (Fiji)
 2. Load original images (not mandatory) and their segmented images
 3. Click [Plugins] -> [XitoSBML] -> [run Spatial Image SBML Plugin]
-4. On [DomainType Namer] dialog, assign an opened image to each organelle (ex. nucleus, cytosol)
+4. On [DomainType Namer] dialog, assign an opened segmented image to each organelle (ex. nucleus, cytosol)
 5. XitoSBML will ask whether you want to add SBML objects (Species, Reactions, and Parameters) to the converted Spatial SBML model.
 This time, we want to add SBML objects so click [Yes]
 6. In [Species] tab, add species `A` and `B`.
 Note that we will add species `A` to Nucleus and `B` to Cytosol
 7. In [Diffusion] tab, add `Diffusion coefficient` for species `A (Dnuc)` and `B (Dcyt)`
 8. In [Reaction] tab, add a reaction (`A -> B`) and its kinetic law.
 Please do not forget to assign reactants and products for the reaction
 9. Specify a filename of converted SBML model
 10. XitoSBML will display the converted Spatial SBML document and Domain Hierarchy of your model to let you confirm the converted result
-11. Exported SBML and the merged image will be stored (where you specified in step 9)
+11. Exported SBML and the merged segmented image will be stored (where you specified in step 9)

 Here is a screencast of the above procedure (screencast is also available as an [MP4 file](./screenshots/example2.mp4)).

 ![example2](./screenshots/example2.gif "Convert segmented images to Spatial SBML")

-You can find example images and converted Spatial SBML model under [examples](https://github.com/spatialsimulator/XitoSBML/tree/master/examples) directory.
+You can find example 2D and 3D images and converted Spatial SBML model under [examples](https://github.com/spatialsimulator/XitoSBML/tree/master/examples) directory.

 The mathematical (spatial) model created by this example can be executed by several spatial simulators which support Spatial SBML.
 For example, you can use our [SpatialSimulator](https://github.com/spatialsimulator) for executing the converted model.
 We have provided a [Docker image](https://github.com/funasoul/docker-spatialsim) for SpatialSimulator so that you can easily install and run SpatialSimulator on your environment.